Voyager Magic

 This is the device in the photo above http://www.audioelevation.co.uk/CartV3/Details_options.asp?ProductID=295" rel="nofollow - http://www.audioelevation.co.uk/CartV3/Details_options.asp?ProductID=295

 Compared to the Fiio, it does look expensive and it is a little on the large side.
-I would argue though for some features & benefits for the extra expense:
+I would argue though for some features & benefits for the extra expense: 1.
+Charge ipod at the same time as playing 2.
+Connect the ipod to other devices using a different cable 3.
+DIY/repairable cable option.

 All 3 features are benefits for me.
 The cable I used for the connection in the pictures is the same that I have used in other applications and I think the cable performs very well indeed.
 I can hear a clear difference vs. a basic Atlas 3.5 to 3.5 cable.
-If I was a true 'believer' I'd say it added a bit of magic but that might be pushing my auditory responses a bit far Ouch.
+If I was a true 'believer' I'd say it added a bit of magic but that might be pushing my auditory responses a bit far .
 I think the L shaped neutrik connector also makes a small difference both in terms of sound and resilience.

 If nothing else, I've learnt basic soldering competency... nowhere near building an amp as yet though!!
-Wink

 Best